4-2-0: Overview

-In England, for freight work, four-coupled and six-coupled engines were performing well.
-However, for passenger work the aim was greater speed.
-Because of the fragility of cast-iron connecting rods, "singles" continued to be used, with the largest driving wheels possible.
+In England four-coupled and six-coupled engines performed well with freight work.
+However, the aim for passenger work was greater speed.
+Because of the fragile cast iron connecting rods, "singles" continued to be used, with the largest driving wheels possible.

-For some reason, British manufacturers did not take up the idea of mounting the forward wheels on a bogie for some years.
+For unclear reasons, British manufacturers did not take up the idea of mounting the forward wheels on a bogie for some years.
 There were possibly fears about their stability and with a long rigid frame, greater speed was achieved, albeit at the cost of a very rough ride and damage to the track.
 The culmination of this approach was seen in the Crampton locomotive where, to make the driving wheels as large as possible, they were mounted behind the firebox.